Back to Blog

 Step 2: Compliance checks

-• Verify number not on opt-out list
+• Verify the number is not on the opt-out list

-• Ensure opt-out language included
+• Ensure opt-out language is included

-• Check message isn't duplicate
+• Check the message is not a duplicate

-• Validate sending time allowed
+• Validate that the sending time is allowed

 Step 3: Queue message

-• Add to message queue for delivery
+• Add to the message queue for delivery

 • Prioritize by campaign urgency